 Maybe, just maybe, some people really mean the above.
-But frankly I have no reason to extend that generosity to human beings.
+But frankly, I have no reason to extend that generosity to human beings.
 But while most people don’t give a shit about writing well or they just never learned how to write well, I don’t think desire or ability has anything to do with these kinds of statements.
-They’re just self assured and myopic.
+They’re just self-assured and myopic.
 Just another shade of terrible in a terrible organism.

 3. But maybe another possibility is that prefacing what you believe with “I think” is viewed by some people as timid?
 “What, they aren’t bold enough to make a strong declarative statement that doesn’t leave any space for disagreement or nuance (this is the Republican rhetorical method)?”
-This kind of posturing and this kind of confidence and self assurance is seen as a positive character trait.
+This kind of posturing and this kind of confidence and self-assurance is seen as a positive character trait.
 Most people respect it and admire it.
-In fact, the American electorate elected it for president in 2017.
+In fact, the American electorate elected it for president in 2016.

-And even though I’m very guilty of making firm, myopic, self assured pronouncements all the time and even though I’m very militant on a lot of issues, I recognize it’s not a positive trait.
+And even though I’m very guilty of making firm, myopic, self-assured pronouncements all the time and even though I’m very militant on a lot of issues, I recognize it’s not a positive trait.
 It’s part of what makes me an asshole.
 It’s what I believe and it’s my anger and I own all my words.
 It’s simply part of what makes humanity terrible.

 Conversely, I like plenty of things that reasonable people could justly label as not good or healthy: Suicide Squad (the movie), porn, Cheetos, etc.

 I think words matter a lot.
 I write a lot of words that are, cynical, strident, illogical, mean, shitty, defiant, conceited, and probably demonstrably untrue.
 But I own 100% of them.
 I was perfectly comfortable writing them when I wrote them.
 I don’t care whose feelings are hurt by reading them.
 I won’t take them back.
-In that moment, when I wrote them, they were true to me.
+At that moment, when I wrote them, they were true to me.